architect-charlie-guo/at4dx-samplecode/docs/02-implementation-guide.md

 </CustomMetadata>
 ```

+This is a `DomainProcessBinding__mdt` record named "FishCompanySlogans10_10Criteria" that defines criteria that should be executed during Account trigger processing.

+Breaking it down:

+1. `label` - "Fish Company Slogans Criteria 1" is the human-readable name for this process binding

+2. `ClassToInject__c` - "AccountNameContainsFishCriteria" identifies the Apex class that implements the criteria logic.
+This class would implement the `IDomainProcessCriteria` interface and contains the actual filter logic.

+3. `ProcessContext__c` - "TriggerExecution" specifies that this binding applies during trigger execution (as opposed to being called from domain methods directly).

+4. `RelatedDomainBindingSObject__c` - "Account" indicates this binding applies to the Account SObject.

+5. `TriggerOperation__c` - "Before_Insert" specifies that this binding should execute during the before insert trigger phase of Account records.

+6. `Type__c` - "Criteria" identifies this as a criteria binding rather than an action binding.
+In AT4DX, criteria classes filter records to determine which ones should be processed by subsequent actions.

+Here's what happens at runtime:

+1. When Account records are inserted, the Account trigger fires.
+2. The Domain Process Coordinator, which is configured in the trigger, scans for all applicable DomainProcessBinding__mdt records.
+3. It finds this criteria binding for "Before_Insert" operations.
+4. It instantiates the "AccountNameContainsFishCriteria" class.
+5. The criteria class examines each Account record to see if its name contains "fish".
+6. Only records meeting this criteria are passed on to the next step in the process.

+In the AT4DX sample code, there's likely a corresponding action binding with a similar name (like FishCompanySlogans10_20Action) that would process the filtered records by setting a slogan field.

+This approach is powerful because:

+1. The marketing package can inject behavior into the Account object without modifying its base domain code.
+2. The filter logic is encapsulated in a dedicated class rather than mixed with processing logic.
+3. The whole process is configured via metadata rather than code, allowing for changes without deployment.
+4. Multiple packages can contribute different criteria and actions, all executed in the proper order based on their OrderOfExecution__c values.

+This exemplifies AT4DX's ability to extend functionality across package boundaries in a modular, loosely coupled way.

 ### For DevOps Engineers
 Create package dependencies so that extension packages are installed after the base package.
 Use the dependency injection patterns to configure order of execution across packages: